jamesq9/Import-Facebook-Friends-birthdays-to-Google-Calendar-Hack/README.md

 Step 3: visit https://www.facebook.com/events/birthdays/ and scroll down the page until no new birthdays load.

-Step 4: Press F12 -> goto Console tab -> paste the edited code from your favourite editor and click Enter and save the 'fb_birthday_cal_maker' file.
+Step 4: Press F12 -> goto Console tab -> paste the edited code from your favourite editor and click Enter and save the 'fb_birthday_cal_maker.ics' file.

 Step 5: Import those events to any calender of your choice.